deponian/logalize/readme.md

 `patterns` are standard regular expressions.
 You can highlight any sequence of characters in a string that matches a regular expression.
 It may consist of several parts (see `ipv4-address-with-port` above).
 This is convenient if you want different parts of a pattern to have different colors or styles.
 Think of these complex patterns as little log formats that can be found in any part of a string.

 Patterns have priority.
 Ones with higher priority will be painted earlier.
 Default priority is 0.
-The priorities of the built-in patterns and log formats are between -100 and 100.
+The priorities of the built-in patterns are between -100 and 100.

 Full pattern example using all available fields: